Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 • ciprofloxacin ointment.

-These funds are applied to the eyelids of the child 2-3 times a day.
-They contribute reduction of secretions, removal of puffiness, recovery.
-The duration of application of ointments depends on the stage of the disease.
+These products are applied to the child’s eyelids 2-3 times a day.
+They contribute reduction of discharge, removal of swelling, recovery.
+The duration of use of ointments depends on the stage of the disease.

 Injections

 1. Ceftriaxone.
-Enter intramuscularly at 25 mg / kg once a day for the first three days of treatment.
+Administer 25 mg/kg intramuscularly once a day in the first three days of treatment.

 2. Cefotaxime.
-It is administered intravenously every eight hours, one gram.
-The child is treated for the first three days, but no more in order to avoid complications.
+One gram is administered intravenously every eight hours.
+The child is treated for the first three days, but no more, to avoid complications.

-These drugs help to quickly destroy the pathogen, stop the development of the disease.
-They restore the health of the child, eliminate the symptoms of the disease.
+These drugs help to quickly destroy the pathogen and stop the development of the disease.
+They restore the child’s health and eliminate the symptoms of the disease.

-It is impossible to administer drugs by injection on your own, this must be done by a doctor, correctly calculating the dosage of drugs.
+You cannot administer medications yourself by injection; this must be done by a doctor, correctly calculating the dosage of the drugs.

 Antibiotics

-Antibiotics are used by doctors only as a last resort, if the above drugs do not work.
-Antibiotics are selected very carefully, based on the health of the patient, the individual characteristics of the organism.
+Antibiotics are used by doctors only as a last resort if the above-mentioned medications do not bring results.
+Antibiotics are selected very carefully, based on the patient’s health and individual characteristics of the body.

-Do not buy antibiotics on your own because it can harm the body.
+It is prohibited to purchase antibiotics on your own., as it can harm the body.
 The following antibiotics are commonly used:

 • ampicillin;